Islamic Council of Queensland: Services and programs

 In 2008, young members of the ICQ organised a successful public relations campaign when they participated in Blood Donation Week, donating blood to Queensland blood banks.

 According to the Council, the Islamic community in Queensland have suffered from a number of prejudicial incidents locally, and have felt the strain on their daily lives.
 The Council president has attributed some of these problems to the fact that local Australians are not familiar with the religion and culture of local Muslims.
-The ICQ and Queensland’s Islamic community have planned an annual "Queensland Mosque Day" to encourage Australian locals to learn about the Muslim faith.
-The Queensland Premier, Campbell Newman, encouraged locals to attend the open session.
+The ICQ and Queensland’s Islamic community have planned an annual "Queensland Mosque Day" to encourage Australian locals to learn about the Muslim faith.and encourage locals to attend the open session.

 Zakaat and halal accreditation

 The ICQ collects and distributes zakaat and provides halal accreditation.

 Organisational structure

 Executive committee

 The executive committee is responsible for the governance of the Council.
 Members of the executive committee are selected through the AGM process and represent the variety of different ethnic, cultural and linguistic groups within the Queensland Muslim community.
 The members of the 2019 executive committee are: